deadlyvipers/dojo_rules/introduction.md

-Combining alchemy with ninja skills, I, Mdlkxzmcp shall conquer the entire western kingdom!!!
+Combining alchemy with ninja skills, I, Maximiliaan Strother III a.k.a.
+Mdlkxzmcp shall conquer the entire western kingdom!
+(My favourite paths are Github, Electives and Python)